OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 #### Domain Attribute

-The [`Domain`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) attribute is used to compare the cookie's domain against the domain of the server in which the URL is being requested.
+The [`Domain`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) attribute is used to compare the cookie's domain against the domain of the server for which the HTTP request is being made.
 If the domain matches or if it is a subdomain, then the [`path`](#path-attribute) attribute will be checked next.

 Note that only hosts that belong to the specified domain can set a cookie for that domain.
 Additionally, the `domain` attribute cannot be a top level domain (such as `.gov` or `.com`) to prevent servers from setting arbitrary cookies for another domain (such as setting a cookie for `owasp.org`).
 If the domain attribute is not set, then the host name of the server that generated the cookie is used as the default value of the `domain`.